EvoSuite/evosuite/README.md

 # Certainty Transformation (CT)

 This branch contains the implementation of the certainty transformation of our Gecco'21 paper.
-The main idea behind this transformation is the replacement of boolean variables with integers that describe "how close" the variable.
+The main idea behind this transformation is the replacement of boolean variables with integers that describe "how close" the variable is to flip.
 The estimate how close a boolean variable is to flip is derived from the branch distanc to the closest branch that would assign a different value.

 # Using the Certainty Transformation